weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

     **Microsoft 365 admin center** tab.
 Close all other tabs and proceed to the next task.

-## Task 5: Reviewing Active MRM Policies with PowerShell
+## Task 5: Review Active MRM Policies with PowerShell

 In this task you will run a series of Windows PowerShell commands to review the active MRM policies in Adatum’s Exchange environment.